ahmedihab/Memorey-Game-/README.md

 Open the project folder.

-Start the game by opening:
+Start the game by opening index.html.

-index.html
+Play directly in your browser — no installation needed.

 Play directly in your browser — no installation needed.